pramsey/crunchyblog/randomgeom/index.md

 # Random Geometry Generator

-A user on the [postgis-users](https://lists.osgeo.org/mailman/listinfo/postgis-users) had an interesting question today: how to generate a geometry column in PostGIS with random points, linestrings, and polygons.
+A user on the [postgis-users](https://lists.osgeo.org/mailman/listinfo/postgis-users) had an interesting question today: how to generate a geometry column in PostGIS with random points, linestrings, or polygons.

 ## Random Points

-Random points is pretty easy: define an area of interest and then use the PostgreSQL [random()](https://pgpedia.info/r/random.html) function to create the X and Y values in that area.
+Random points is pretty easy -- define an area of interest and then use the PostgreSQL [random()](https://pgpedia.info/r/random.html) function to create the X and Y values in that area.

 ```sql
 CREATE TABLE random_points AS